NilsWild/InteractionTestExample/README.md

 ## Detecting integration faults
 You can manipulate components and their tests such that the expectation of a component do not comply with the provided implementation of the other components.
 E.g. change the regular expression in the IbanValidatorController such that it only accepts non formatted IBANs.
-Or change the amount that is used in the BankingComponents test to some value that is negative and would thus be rejected by the AmountValidator.
+Or change the amount that is used in the BankingComponents test to some amount that is negative and would thus be rejected by the AmountValidator.